ben-marino/sociallyfed-ai-workflow/docs/FAQ.md

 # Install WSL
 wsl --install

-# Then use workflow in WSL
+# Then use the workflow in WSL
 ```

-Native Windows batch/PowerShell versions not currently available but could be contributed.
+Native Windows batch/PowerShell versions are unavailable, but could be contributed.

 ### Do I need a GitHub account?